Jroland/kafka-net/README.md

 Summary
 -----------

-This library is a fork of Jroland's kafka-net library, with adjustments and improvements.
+This library is a fork of [Jroland's kafka-net library](https://github.com/Jroland/kafka-net), with adjustments and improvements.
 The original project is a .NET implementation of the [Apache Kafka] protocol.
 The wire protocol portion is based on the [kafka-python] library writen by [David Arthur] and the general class layout attempts to follow a similar pattern as his project.
 To that end, this project builds up from the low level KafkaConnection object for handling async requests to/from the kafka server, all the way up to a higher level Producer/Consumer classes.

-##### Improvements and changes:
+##### Improvements and Changes:

 - All the code is now async all the way and all blocking operations were removed (except for the high-level Consumer class).

+- Bug fixes
+    * When sending messages to the same partition with the same Ack level, order is guaranteed.

+- Tests
+    * Add data-load tests.
+    * Change existing tests to be more consistent.

 - BrokerRouter:
+    * We made a major change to this class because a lot of async code is using it and the original code was using blocking operations and locks which caused misleading signatures. (was not async all-the-way)
     * Has changed and now has a new interface.
     * Added an expiration token to ensure that we don't refresh metadata too much.
+RefreshMetadata is a heavy operation which uses async lock and we wanted to call it less.
-- ProtocolGateway handles failure by refreshing the metadata.
+- ProtocolGateway
+    * Added a new `ProtocolGateway` class to allow simple handling of Kafka protocol messages with error recovery and metadata refreshes.
-- Producer uses ProtocolGateway in order to send messages (In order to be able to recover from failure).
+    * High-level Producer now uses ProtocolGateway when sending messages to Kafka (for better error recovery).